Jessica Hamby: Season 4

 Jessica and Hoyt are seen living together for over a year.
 After working all day, Hoyt becomes angry with Jessica for not cooking him dinner, and really doesn't like how dependent Hoyt is toward her, but he reminds her that she lives in his home and she feeds on him.
 The brief fight ends with the two laughing over a plate of uncooked eggs.
 Later, Hoyt brings Jessica to Fangtasia for a date night.
 Jessica flirts with other men which Pam describes as "you've been eye-fucking every fang-banger in the place."

 Jessica has the urge to go back to Fangtasia.
 She leaves to buy Hoyt some Advil, but after seeing a sign to Shreveport, she heads to Fangtasia.
 As soon as she enters, she approaches the young guy she saw while there with Hoyt.
 She feeds on him in the bathroom.
 Sookie, who is also there, confronts Jessica.
 She quickly tells Sookie to mind her own business.

 Feeling guilty for biting another human, Jessica goes to Bill for advice.
 She returns home to tell Hoyt the truth.
 Hurt and angry, Hoyt and Jessica argue before she decides to glamour him into forgetting.

 In a later episode, Hoyt and Jessica find Jason passed out and injured on the side of a road.
 Jessica quickly helps him by giving him her blood, healing him.
 Because she gave him her blood she is able to sense him and how he is feeling.
-In episode 6 of season 4 Jessica finds Jason in the woods panicked about turning into a werepanther (which he doesn't turn into in the end).
+In episode 6 of season 4 Jessica finds Jason in the woods panicked about turning into a werepanther (which he doesn't turn into in the end), after Sookie discovers from Alcide that Humans can’t transform into werewolves or panthers like Vampires.
 She helps calm him down and talks to him for a while.
 The two part ways some time later but it is obvious that there is something going on between them, unspoken tension.
 Jessica later breaks up with Hoyt and moves back into Bill's house.
 Jason later comes by to drop off a box of Jessica's things from Hoyt's, and they end up having sex in the back of Jason's pick up truck.

 On Halloween night, Jessica shows up on Jason's doorstep dressed in a sexy Halloween costume and the two make love but not form a relationship, though Jason boosts her confidence.